hgb-bin-proteomics/CandidateSearch/README.md

 candidates.
 It is **NOT** meant to be a standalone search engine for peptide/peptidoform identification.

 A simplified break down of the *CandidateSearch* algorithm is given in the following:
-- Reading the given MS2 spectra from the mgf file.
+- Read the given MS2 spectra from the mgf file.
 - Generate the encoding vectors for each spectrum.
 - Transform spectrum encoding vectors into the representation needed for *CandidateVectorSearch*.
 - Read the given fasta file.